wigging/cpp-programs/README.md

-# C++ Programs
+# ⚙️ C++ Programs

-Nothing great to say about the C++ programming language.
-This repository contains examples that demonstrate various aspects of C++ programming.
-The examples are discussed on my personal website at https://gavinw.me.
+The C++ programming language is a grind.
+Nothing great to say about it.
+Anyway, this repository and accompanying website provide concise code examples that demonstrate various aspects of C++ programming.
+The website is available at https://gavinw.me/cpp-programs.

 ## Examples

-Examples are available in the `cpp-projects` and `cpp-scripts` folders.
+Example code is located in the `cpp-projects` and `cpp-scripts` folders.

+## Website

+The website is generated with [Zola](https://www.getzola.org) using the `content`, `static`, `templates` folders, and the `config.toml` file.
+It is hosted with GitHub Pages from the `docs` folder.

 ## Contributing